maitreverge/maitreverge/README.md

 <br>

-> Python : I just started CS50 Python lectures, total newbie but getting better at it !
+> Python : I just started CS50 Python lectures, total newbie, getting better at it !
 >
 > Programing languages : Still learning and making a solid fundation in C.